nuthanc/ml-stephen/regressions/README.md

     * Rest of the calculations
 * Features which is an array of arrays is all the horsepower values in our case

+### Calculating MSE slopes
+* bSlope and mSlope for slope w.r.t b and m
+* Import lodash for summing all the values in bslope and mslope